-The Department of Anthropology is seeking instructors to teach the following courses during the WINTER 2014 term:
+The Department of Anthropology is seeking instructors to teach the following courses during the SUMMER 2014 term:

 Interested candidates are asked to send a curriculum vitae, and a letter indicating teaching experience and areas of specialization, along with a brief course outline, via email (jobsearch [dot] anthropology [at] mcgill [dot] ca) addressed to:

 Department of Anthropology,